schnarbiemeows/msggen/README.md

 For non-developers, and people who just want to run this program, The latest artifact for this application can be found at: msggen/artifact/msggen.jar

+Scaladoc for this program can be found at: msggen/target/scala-2.12/